Dr. Andria Costello Staniec, 151 Link Hall, 315-443-2311, firstname.lastname@example.org

 The goal of the Civil and Environmental Engineering Department is to prepare students for engineering practice, advanced study, and lifelong learning in civil and environmental engineering.
 Graduates are expected to be proficient in the fundamentals of sustainable engineering analysis and design and understand the importance and methods of effective communication.
 Students are encouraged to use the extensive international network and educational resources of Syracuse University and the Syracuse community to broaden and enhance the quality of their university education.

-The educational objectives of the environmental engineering program are to produce graduates who:
+The educational objectives of the civil engineering program are to produce graduates who:

 - can apply technical knowledge and problem-solving skills to advance their careers and serve the community;

-- are prepared for engineering practice and advanced studies in environmental engineering;
+- are prepared for engineering practice and advanced studies in civil engineering;

 - will engage in life-long learning to keep themselves abreast of new developments in their fields of practice or study; and